|Study Period:||2019- 2026|

-- Australia witnessed a surge in population, representing millennials than baby boomers as per Australian Bureau Statistics.
-This is expected to drive the demand for more consumables like beverages, packaged and ready meals, packaged drinking water, convenience packages like microwave and oven safe, among others, which prefer plastic packaging medium over other alternatives owing high portability enabled by lightweight of the plastics.
+- Australia witnessed a significant increase in population in the previous decade.
+For instance, according to the Australian Bureau of Statistics, the country’s population grew from 22 million in 2010 to over 25.6 million in 2020.
+This is anticipated to drive the demand for more consumables, like beverages, packaged meals, packaged drinking water, and convenience packages like microwave and oven safe, among others, which prefer plastic packaging medium over other alternatives, owing to high portability enabled by the lightweight of the plastics.

-- In response, the Australian Government realized adoption of the Circular Economy model aligning with 100% sustainable packaging practice by 2025.
-Major FMCG companies have taken initiatives on these lines, for instance, Coca Cola Amatil announced that by the end of 2019, 70% of its plastics bottles manufactured in the country will be made from recycled plastics.
+- In response, the Australian Government realized the adoption of the Circular Economy model aligning with 100% sustainable packaging practice by 2025.
+Major FMCG companies have taken initiatives on these lines; for instance, Coca-Cola Amatil announced that by the end of 2019, 70% of its plastics bottles manufactured in the country would be made from recycled plastics.
 Also, earlier in 2018, Unilever launched Omo’s EcoActive laundry detergent with containers/bottles made from 25% PET, sourced in Australia itself.

-- However, the country is undertaking efforts to reduce plastic packaging, but the benefits that it has in comparison to alternatives is enabling the manufacturers to continue production.
+- However, the country is undertaking efforts to reduce plastic packaging, but its benefits in comparison to alternatives are enabling the manufacturers to continue production.

 Scope of the Report

 The market is divided into three key segments, rigid packaging, flexible packaging, and industrial plastic films.
 Rigid packaging considers products, such as plastic bottles and trays and containers made from PET, PP, PS, EPS, PVC, and PE.
 The flexible packaging segment considers all package films, pouches, bags, etc., other than the films and wraps used in industrial packaging applications.